 Expanding to new cities

 With their crowdfunding money, Cycle.land wants to expand to five new cities, doing it one city at a time: Cambridge, London, Bristol, Brighton, and Edinburgh.

 – We are using the funds to expand to one new city each month for the next 5 months.
 We will not just create liquidity in each of the markets within 6 months of launching there: we are also improving our “expansion playbook”.
-Building on the lessons learnt in Oxford, we are adding more detail with every new city.
-Our goal is to be a “learning machine” for growth and expansion of bike-sharing.
+Building on the lessons learned in Oxford, we are adding more detail with every new city.
+Our goal is to be a “learning machine” for the growth and expansion of bike-sharing.
 We will be raising our seed round later next year and will use the “expansion playbook” to expand to another 20-30 cities across the U.K. and Europe.

 The ambitions of the team don’t stop there.

 – Our goal is to be the dominant global bike-sharing company within the next five to six years.